The Boundary-less Couple: Victims and Savers

-When I have a saver or a victim in my office, I’ll offer this scenario and ask what they’d predict someone who has healthy boundaries would do.
+When I have a saver or a victim in my office, I’ll offer a scenario and ask what they’d predict someone who has healthy boundaries might do.

 “You walk up to a park bench.
 On one end of the bench there’s someone sobbing, almost uncontrollably.
 On the other, there’s someone who is dabbing their eyes with a Kleenex, obviously sad.
+You know for a fact that they are upset about a normal, every day type of disappointment or frustration and not a major life trauma.
 Who would someone with healthy boundaries tend to approach?”

-The saver almost always says, “The one who’s sobbing uncontrollably.”
+Both the saver and victim almost always say, “The one who’s sobbing uncontrollably.

-Healthy people are more comfortable helping someone who can and wants to help themselves.
+Healthy people are more comfortable helping someone who can and want to help themselves.

-The saver, sitting in my office, may look at me, somewhat astonished, and experience the beginning of the realization of the pattern.
+Here’s the realization.
+The saver may then look at me, somewhat astonished, and experience the beginning of the realization of the pattern.
 “I’d feel guilty if I didn’t help.
-But I always feel guilty that I’m not doing enough.
-I’m tired of feeling guilty.”
-A victim may begin to realize the impact of their expectations and neediness, and ask, “So how do I learn how to soothe myself?”
+But I always feel guilty that I’m not doing enough” A victim may begin to realize the impact of their expectations and neediness, and ask, “So, how do I learn how to soothe myself?”